AvidSoftware-be/MidnightBolt.github.io/_posts/2014-07-04-what-is-dynamics-nav.md

 So executives remember that NAV is a full suite ERP system.
 Users remember you can work smarter and faster.
 Developers remember you have a complete development environment along with an easy to understand application to build on.

-NAV is in my opinion the best management software for smaal and medium companies.
+NAV is in my opinion the best management software for small and medium companies.
 MS is not lying...